apache/airflow/docs/apache-airflow/logging-monitoring/metrics.rst

     def my_custom_stat_name_handler(stat_name: str) -> str:
         return stat_name.lower()[:32]

-If you want to use a custom Statsd client instead of the default one provided by Airflow, the following key must be added to the configuration file alongside the module path of your custom StatsD client.
+If you want to use a custom StatsD client instead of the default one provided by Airflow, the following key must be added to the configuration file alongside the module path of your custom StatsD client.
 This module must be available on your :envvar:`PYTHONPATH`.